 By learning about what digital banking can do for you and its built-in security features, you may feel more comfortable.

 The Importance of Account Alerts

 Account alerts are exactly what they sound like: They allow you to get real-time updates about the status of your bank account activity.
 Which can help you to stay in control of your finances.
-And they’re just one way that Digital Banking can contribute to account security.
+And they’re just one way that Online Banking and Mobile Banking can contribute to account security.

 How else can account alerts protect your account security?
 They can give you a heads up when it comes to fraud or cybercriminals.
 Imagine that you receive an account alert telling you that your account password has been changed, and you know that neither you nor your joint account holder made the change.
 In that case, you would know something was wrong.
 Similarly, receiving an alert about an unauthorized account withdrawal could quickly inform you that your account information was compromised.

-Don’t worry -- Digital Banking doesn’t make it more likely for either of these situations to happen.
+Don’t worry -- Online Banking and Mobile Banking don’t make it more likely for either of these situations to happen.
 Account alerts just make it easier for you to have the upper hand in these worst-case scenarios.

 How to Set Up Account Alerts

 If you’re looking for your previous account alerts